BigBinnie/starter-hugo-academic/content/authors/admin/_index.md

     url: https://en.sjtu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include dialogue system and data management.
+bio: My research interest is the dialogue system.

 # Interests to show in About widget
 interests:
   - Dialogue System
-  - Data Management
+  - Natural Language Processing

 # Education to show in About widget
 education: